 Every December and January, we see people make health and fitness resolutions.
-Generally, they are aesthetic based (have abs, fit into X size clothing) and often they are the product of guilt surrounding a little too much indulgence over the holidays.
-What more of us need to realise, however, is that resolutions coming from a place of hatred, sadness or guilt, are destined to fail.
-Before you rush to Facebook to announce your intentions for the new year, question your motivations.
-Pick a resolution that will make you healthier and happier.
+Generally, they are aesthetic based (to carve out abs, fit into X size clothing, etc) and often they are the product of guilt surrounding a little too much indulgence over the holidays.
+What more of us need to realise, however, is that exercise resolutions coming from a place of hatred, sadness or guilt, are destined to fail.
+Before you rush to Facebook to announce your intentions for the new year ahead, question your motivations.
+Pick a New Years resolution that will make you healthier and happier.
 If you can tick those two off, who knows, perhaps you’ll fit into that little black dress.
 Or perhaps you’ll no longer care whether you do or not.

 Learning how to eat mindfully is one of the most positive, empowering things that you will ever do for yourself.
 You might have read the term and immediately rolled your eyes, conjuring a mental image of yourself meditating in front of a bowl of tofu and quinoa.
 So, what is mindful eating?
 Well, it can be exactly what you want it to be, tofu included.